wagtail/wagtail/docs/advanced_tutorial/create_contact_page.md

 Having a contact page on your portfolio site will help you connect with potential clients, employers, or other professionals who are interested in your skills.

-In this section of the tutorial, you'll add a contact page to your portfolio site using the Wagtail forms.
+In this section of the tutorial, you'll add a contact page to your portfolio site using Wagtail forms.

 Start by modifying your `base/models.py` file: